-We begin by showing that \fairCD is NP-hard even if $|C|=k=2$ and $\ell=0$ but polynomial-time solvable on paths, cycles, stars, and caterpillars (for stars, our algorithm even runs in linear time).\footnote{While in real-world applications these simple graphs may occur not often, they are the building blocks of more complex graphs.
-This also motivated a study of these graph classes in the conceptually closely related Gerrymandering over graphs literature \cite{DBLP:journals/corr/abs-2102-08905,DBLP:journals/corr/abs-2102-09889,DBLP:conf/atal/ItoK0O19}.
-Moreover, initially, it is not at all clear that \fairCD is polynomial-time solvable on these graphs, as, for instance, Gerrymandering over graphs is NP-hard even on paths \cite[Theorem 1]{DBLP:journals/corr/abs-2102-08905}.
-This also proves that \fairCD is sometimes easier than the corresponding Gerrymandering over graphs problem.} Subsequently, we extend our polynomial-time algorithms for paths and cycles to a polynomial-time algorithm for all graphs that consist of a constant number of paths and cycles (where the two endpoints of each path and one point from each cycle can be arbitrarily connected).
-In contrast, \fairCD on trees turns out to be NP-hard and even W[1]-hard with respect to~$|C|+k$.
-However, when the number of colors or the number of districts is constant, which may be the case in several real-life scenarios, \fairCD on trees becomes polynomial-time solvable.
+Remarkably, in our most involved hardness reduction, we show that \fairCD already becomes NP-hard and even W[1]-hard with respect to~$ \vert C \vert +k$ on trees.
+However, when the number of colors or the number of districts is constant, \fairCD on trees becomes polynomial-time solvable.
 In fact, we show that these results hold for some tree-like graphs as well.
-Herein, the tree-likeness of a graph is measured by one of three parameters, namely, the treewidth ($\tw$), the feedback edge number ($\fen$), and the feedback vertex number ($\fen$).\footnote{It holds for every graph that its treewidth is at most its feedback vertex number plus one and that its feedback vertex number is at most its feedback edge number.} More precisely, we establish polynomial-time solvability of \fairCD when the number of colors and the treewidth are constant.
+Herein, the tree-likeness of a graph is measured by one of three parameters, namely, the treewidth ($\twidth$), the feedback edge number ($\fen$), and the feedback vertex number ($\fvn$).
+More precisely, as our most involved algorithmic results, we establish polynomial-time solvability of \fairCD when the number of colors and the treewidth are constant.